Mediation of Cultural Heritage Disputes

 Boas, Gideon (2012) Public International Law – Contemporary Principles and Perspectives, Edwar Elgar.

-Boxill, B Black Reparations, in the Stanford Encyclopedia of Philosophy, edited by Edward N. Zalta,2011.
+Boxill, B Black Reparations, in the Stanford Encyclopaedia of Philosophy, edited by Edward N. Zalta,2011.

 Bowling, Daniel (Editor) & David Hoffman (Editor) (2003), Bringing Peace Into the Room: How the Personal Qualities of the Mediator Impact the Process of Conflict Resolution, Jossey-Bass.